jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 ![](media/6fe3f4043f93e7e94d7782f9cebf432c.png)

-Yes set: This is the set of genes that you want to analyze, for example these can be genes with altered expression.
+**Yes set**: This is the set of genes that you want to analyze, for example these can be genes with altered expression.
 The program accepts genes specified by Ensembl gene identifiers.
 Note that the “Convert table” functionality in the “Data manipulation” folder can map other identifiers to the required Ensembl genes.

-No set: This is the set of background genes (control set), which also need to be specified by Ensemble gene IDs.
+**No set**: This is the set of background genes (control set), which also need to be specified by Ensemble gene IDs.

 These two datasets might be taken from the output tables of previous analyses;
-see, e.g., “Detect differentially expressed genes” (Section 10.2).
+see, e.g., “Detect differentially expressed genes”

-Species: This option specifies the biological species of Yes and No gene sets.
+**Species**: This option specifies the biological species of Yes and No gene sets.
 Currently, the method is applicable to human, mouse or rat genes.

-From and To: These values define the length and location of promoter regions (upstream and downstream) relative to the transcription start site (TSS).
+**From and To**: These values define the length and location of promoter regions (upstream and downstream) relative to the transcription start site (TSS).
 Respective sequence regions are extracted for each Yes and No gene according to Ensembl annotation.

-Input motif profile: The profile lists the PWMs (motifs) to be used for binding site prediction together with a score cutoff.
+**Input motif profile**: The profile lists the PWMs (motifs) to be used for binding site prediction together with a score cutoff.
 By default, this field is set to the last profiled set in your workspace.
 Note that cutoffs in the profile are ignored, because the “Search for enriched TFBSs” determines a starting threshold specified in the Initial cutoff field.

-Output path: In this field you select a path in the workspace to store the output table.
+**Output path**: In this field you select a path in the workspace to store the output table.

-Initial cutoff: This cutoff determines the starting point of the analysis with respect to the score threshold to predict binding sites.
+**Initial cutoff**: This cutoff determines the starting point of the analysis with respect to the score threshold to predict binding sites.
 The choice is expressed as frequency of predicted sites per base.
 By default, the analysis begins with a frequency of 5 sites in 100 bases (0.05).
 From the initial cutoff the algorithm